rpalovics/recsys-2017-online-learning-tutorial/README.md

 In our tutorial, we present open source systems capable of updating their models on the fly after each event: Apache Spark, Apache Flink and [Alpenglow](https://github.com/rpalovics/Alpenglow), a C++ based Python recommender framework.
 Participants of the tutorial will be able to experiment with all the three systems by using Zeppelin Notebooks.

 Our final objective is to compare and then blend batch and online methods to build models providing high quality top-k recommendation in non-stationary environments.

+The hands-on tutorial running parallel to the workshops is on Sunday, Aug 27, 2017.
+Participants may attend the tutorial in two identical sessions starting from either 9:00 or 14:00.
+Both sessions start with installation instructions, which is crucial to participate.
+Participants must register for the tutorial via this [form](https://goo.gl/forms/LcXCjr5mByWx1QUA2).

 ## Theoretical background